khaldoun-xyz/standard/README.md

   in which they are resolved after you've resolved them.
 - use at least these pre-commit hooks: end-of-file-fixer, trailing-whitespace, black, isort.
-  Always make sure pre-commit hooks have run <u>before</u> asking for a review.
+  Always make sure pre-commit hooks have run *before* asking for a review.

 ### Sql